How should we write a consent request?

 How should we manage the right to withdraw consent?

-The GDPR gives people a specific right to withdraw their consent.
+The UK GDPR gives people a specific right to withdraw their consent.
 You need to ensure that you put proper withdrawal procedures in place.

 Article 7(3) says: